 Not yet, but we plan for it to be when we are ready to receive the benefits of open-sourcing Orion.
 Creating something as big and ambitious as Orion (which includes forking WebKit, porting entire WebExtensions API and writing

 a browser from scratch) is challenging enough for a small team like ours.
 We can not afford any other overhead - and properly maintaining an open source project takes time and resources.
 If you want to contribute, the best way to do that is to become a beta tester.

 How can I trust my private information with Orion if it is not open-source?

 "Open-source is trustworthy" is a common misconception when your private information is in question.
 For example, right now there is a major tech company, whose browser is open-source, and

-with this browser playing a signficant role in it.
+with this same browser playing a significant role in it.
 Another major tech company, whose browser is closed-source

 (and using WebKit like Orion) is on the forefront of the privacy-aware practices and technologies in its

 products.
 This means that in practice there is no correlation between product being open

 or closed source and it respecting your privacy

 (rather, this correlation may actually be inverse).